 But don’t fret!
-Your French studies won’t forsake you—this’ll be far quicker than learning a new language altogether, and it’ll be a ton of fun!
+Your French studies won’t forsake you—learning Canadian French will be far quicker than learning a new language altogether, and it’ll be a ton of fun!

 The music is catchy, so you’ll start to understand the accent fast!
 Before you write me off as some old fogey digging up ancient relics for you kind people to listen to, hear me out.
 Québécois folk music is almost reminiscent of that of the Celts—think Irish and Scottish reels and bar songs.
 In fact, it has mixed with the Celtic music played in Anglo-Canadian circles.
 There’s plenty of foot-stomping, violin runs, jaw harps and dirty lyrics to boot.

-Here are a couple songs to get you started.
+Here are a couple of songs to get you started.

 J’rentre dans un’église